 Although there are technical ways to make it easier to follow travel regulations, FATF stated that the private sector still has to improve information sharing between countries.

 FATF added that it would keep an eye on new threats in the industry, such as using cryptocurrencies to get around regulations and launder illegal ransomware attack proceeds.
 FATF also observed member nations' concerns regarding decentralised finance (DeFi) and nonfungible tokens (NFTs), which are challenging to implement FATF rules, had grown.

 Member jurisdictions develop relevant policies that businesses and organisations must abide by once FATF sets guidelines for member countries to implement.
-To evaluate the success and application of anti-money-laundering measures, the FATF conducts mutual evaluations of member nations.
-The peer reviews that make up the FATF's mutual assessments are conducted by members from various nations to evaluate the efficacy and application of one another's anti-money-laundering policies.
+The FATF conducts mutual evaluations of member nations to evaluate the success and application of anti-money-laundering measures.
+Members from various nations conduct the peer reviews that make up the FATF's mutual assessments to evaluate the efficacy and application of one another's anti-money-laundering policies.

 FATF stated that it would facilitate dialogue with member nations and keep an eye on market trends that might require further investigation in order to promote the implementation of the travel-rule requirement.
 In June 2023, FATF will again assess how the implementation of the travel rule is going.

 The Role of Virtual Asset Service Providers (VASPs)

 While new regulations can create a larger framework in the fight against financial crime, the onus is on virtual asset service providers (VASPs) to implement the regulations.
 New regulatory reforms would mean increased obligations for banks, money service businesses, asset management and exchange houses.

 They normally do this via regulatory compliance programmes, which include both human and technology resources.